e2nIEE/pandapower/doc/elements/line/line.rst

    :delim: ;
    :widths: 15, 10, 25, 40

-*necessary for executing a loadflow calculation.
+\*necessary for executing a power flow calculation.

 .. note::

-    Defining a line with length zero leads to a division by zero in the loadflow and is therefore not allowed.
-Lines with a very low impedance might lead to convergence problems in the loadflow for the same reason.
+    Defining a line with length zero leads to a division by zero in the power flow and is therefore not allowed.
+Lines with a very low impedance might lead to convergence problems in the power flow for the same reason.
 If you want to directly connect two buses, please use the switch element instead of a line with a small impedance!

 *net.line_geodata*